Contact the Central American Group if you have an interest in manufacturing in one of our Salvadoran free zones.

 Facilitate commercial procedures and the flow of goods

 In addition to other vital imperatives, it is necessary to respond effectively to the Salvadoran private sector’s repeated complaints concerning the difficulties in initiating and maintaining commercial activities in the country.
 The most widespread improvement sought by members of the country’s business community is a streamlining of procedures and the time it takes to incorporate a commercial entity.
 As an initial step towards the creation of a more favorable business climate, the Interunion Commission for Trade Facilitation (Cifacil), which brings together the leading business associations in the country, has already recognized that local authorities have demonstrated a willingness to improve the conditions for conducting foreign trade through new customs regulations.

 Hence, facilitating the flow of merchandise and speeding up procedures in El Salvador and the Central American region in its entirety is precisely one of the objectives of the proposal for a new General Customs Law that the private sector has recently made.

 The Inter-American Development Bank (IDB) has asserted that agile procedures and streamlined processes will positively impact the business climate in the Salvadoran economy.
 The organization also points out that these conditions will improve citizens’ perception of government efficiency and the quality of service provided to the private sector.

 For the IDB, digital procedures are faster, more economical, and less corruptible.
-The full adoption of an electronic government and other facilitators such as electronic signatures or an electronic clinical file, for example, is part of the modern infrastructure that will serve to make the Salvadoran economy achieve higher levels of performance.
+The full adoption of an electronic government and other facilitators, such as electronic signatures or an electronic clinical file, for example, is part of the modern infrastructure that will serve to make the Salvadoran economy achieve higher performance levels.

 Put public finances in order